-The inspiration for these Peanut Butter Prune Thumbprint Cookies came from my love of peanut butter and jam.
+The inspiration for these healthy peanut butter thumbprint cookies came from my love of peanut butter and jam.
 Together, on a piece of toast.
 My idea of snack heaven!
-The prune filling isn't exactly jam, not in the traditional sense anyway, but it's fruity and sweet and that's close enough.
+The prune filling isn't exactly jam, not in the traditional sense anyway.
+But it's fruity and sweet and that's close enough.
 Jam tends to be quite sweet and I wanted to use something a little healthier.
-Such as prunes!
-They are naturally sweet and packed full of nutrients (mentioned in my Traditional Polish Christmas Eve Compote recipe I posted last month) so they made a great replacement for jam.
+Prunes make an ideal alternative!

-Hope you like this recipe.
-Let me know what your thoughts!
-Thanks:)
+Hope you like this healthy peanut butter cookies recipe.
+Let me know what you think:)

 - For the prune filling: